Canonical torsor bundles of prescribed rational functions on complex curves: Introduction

-The idea of studies of certain bundles cohomology on a smooth manifold $M$ and making connection to a cohomology of $M$ has first appeared in \cite{BS}.
+The idea to study of the cohomology of certain bundles on a smooth manifold $M$ and to connect this to the cohomology of $M$ has first appeared in \cite{BS}.
 Let $Vect(M)$ be the Lie algebra of vector fields on $M$.
 Bott and Segal proved that the Gelfand-Fuks cohomology $H^*(Vect(M))$ \cite{Fuks} is isomorphic to the singular cohomology $H^*(E)$ of the space $E$ of continuous cross sections of a certain fiber bundle $\mathcal E$ over $M$.
 Authors of \cite{PT, Sm} continued to use advanced topological methods of \cite{BS} for more general cosimplicial spaces of maps.